smangels/cron_filter_bash/README.md

 # Supported features

-- filter subsequent FAIL states as long as not more than X number of seconds have elapsed after last
+- filter subsequent FAIL states as long as not more than X number of seconds have elapsed after last call
-- do not filter when the following transitions are performed
+- do not prohibit logging when the following transitions are performed
 	- UNKNOWN => FAILED
 	- UNKNOWN => OK
 	- FAILED => OK